Blue Demon Jr. will have its own film and TV universe

 “Blue Demon is an icon with a loyal fanbase around the world.
 He represents the very best of Mexican culture.
 We are so honored to be a part of the mask’s incredible legacy,” said Nando Vila, head of content for Exile.

-Moxie 88, co-founded by writer/directors Dan Carrillo Levy and Eugenio Villamar in 2015, is a Los Angeles-based production company focused on developing film, television, animation, and cross-platform projects for studios and independent productions.
+Moxie 88, co-founded by writers and directors Dan Carrillo Levy and Eugenio Villamar in 2015, is a Los Angeles-based production company focused on developing film, television, animation, and cross-platform projects for studios and independent productions.

 LEAVE A COMMENT: